Ryan Briscoe: 2008–2012: Penske contender for the championship

 Briscoe at the Indianapolis Motor Speedway in May 2008.

-Ryan Briscoe signed to drive for Penske's IndyCar team as a full-time race driver for the 2008 IndyCar Series season, replacing Sam Hornish Jr., who started racing full-time in Penske's NASCAR team in 2008.
+Briscoe signed to drive for Penske's IndyCar team as a full-time race driver for the 2008 IndyCar Series season, replacing Sam Hornish Jr., who started racing full-time in Penske's NASCAR team in 2008.
 Briscoe knocked himself out of the 2008 Indianapolis 500 along with Danica Patrick when Briscoe came out of the pits and ran into Patrick tearing up her suspension and tearing the front end of Briscoe's car.
 Patrick and Briscoe were fined $100,000 and placed on probation at the end of the season.

 Briscoe earned his first career win at the Milwaukee Mile just one week after Indy, holding off Scott Dixon and avoiding a late crash involving Marco Andretti, Ed Carpenter, and Vítor Meira.
 Briscoe became the sixth driver in IndyCar history to score his first win while driving for Penske, following Mark Donohue (in 1971), Tom Sneva (1975), Rick Mears (1978), Paul Tracy (1993), and teammate Hélio Castroneves (2000).
 He followed up his first career win with a second victory, shortly after the halfway point of the season, at the Honda 200 on the Mid-Ohio Sports Car Course.

 Briscoe also became the first Australian to claim victory at their home event, the 2008 Nikon Indy 300, on 26 October 2008, after countryman and favourite Will Power crashed out early in the race.
 The race, however, was not held for championship points and was the last major open-wheel event held at the Surfers Paradise Street Circuit.

 Briscoe at the Indianapolis Motor Speedway in May 2009.

 2009 was Briscoe's best season in the championship, with three wins and eight further podiums Briscoe led the championship for most of the season with him trading the lead with Dario Franchitti and Scott Dixon.
 He was leading the championship by 25 points before the penultimate round, the Indy Japan 300 at the Twin Ring Motegi.
 Briscoe then hit the wall exiting accelerating from the pit exit and had to retire, dropping to third in the championship behind Dario Franchitti and Dixon.
 Briscoe remained in championship contention heading into the final event at Homestead-Miami Speedway, however in a three-way battle between the title contenders, Briscoe could only finish second behind Franchitti, who became champion.

 Briscoe won a single race at Texas Motor Speedway in 2010, but could not recapture the heights of 2009 and did not win another race until Sonoma Raceway in 2012.
 Briscoe did, however, take pole for the 2012 Indianapolis 500, becoming the first Australian to do so.
 Briscoe matched his best finishing position of fifth in the race.